What is Point of Sale (POS) Data? Uses, Types & Dataset Examples

 Point of Sale (POS) data is information collected from a store’s payment system.
 POS data can include time and frequency attributes, such as repeat sales and time of sale.
 It can also be data relating to products, such as the kind of merchandise purchased and SKU of the product.
 Lastly, POS data includes the consumer’s payment method, such as debit card, cash, or PayPal.
 POS datasets are often enriched with store location data and consumer demographic data.

-Best Point-of-Sale (POS) Datasets & APIs
+Best Point of Sale (POS) Databases, Datasets & API

 ATM Automated Teller Machines and POS Point of Sale Terminals Data for Republic of Moldova